Marie Bonaparte: Later life

 On 2 June 1953, Marie and her husband represented their nephew, King Paul of Greece, at the coronation of Elizabeth II in London.
 Bored with the pageantry, Marie offered a sampling of the psychoanalytic method to the gentleman seated next to her, the future French president François Mitterrand.
-Mitterrand obliged Marie, and the couple barely witnessed the pomp and ceremony, finding their own dialogue far more interesting.
+Mitterrand obliged Marie, and the pair barely witnessed the pomp and ceremony, finding their own dialogue far more interesting.

 She practiced as a psychoanalyst until her death in 1962, providing substantial services to the development and promotion of psychoanalysis.
 She authored several books on psychoanalysis, translated Freud's work into French and founded the French Institute of Psychoanalysis (Société Psychoanalytique de Paris SPP) in 1926.
 In addition to her own work and preservation of Freud's legacy, she also offered financial support for Géza Róheim's anthropological explorations.
 A scholar on Edgar Allan Poe, she wrote a biography and an interpretation of his work.

 Bonaparte's translation of a sentence in Freud's thirty-first Vorlesung ('lecture'), Wo Es war, soll Ich werden, generated some controversy.
 Strachey translated it into English as "Where Id was, Ego shall be".
 Lacan, arguing that Freud used "das Es" (lit. 'the It') and "das Ich" (lit. 'the I') when he intended the meaning to be "Id" and "Ego", suggested "Wo Es war, soll Ich werden" be translated "Where It was, there shall I come to be".
 Bonaparte translated it into French as le moi doit déloger le ça, meaning in English roughly "Ego must dislodge Id", which according to Lacan is directly contrary to Freud's intended meaning.

 Death

 Bonaparte died of leukemia in Saint-Tropez on 21 September 1962.
-She was cremated in Marseille, and her ashes were interred in Prince George's tomb at Tatoï, near Athens.
+She was cremated in Marseille, and her ashes were interred adjacent to Prince George's tomb at Tatoï, near Athens.